h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 **Note**: In practice, networks are fine-tuned when trained on a large dataset like the ImageNet.
 In other words, with fine-tuning, we continue the training of the architecture with the smaller dataset we have imported(running back-propagation).
 Fine-tuning will only work well if the smaller dataset is not so different from the original dataset (ImageNet) our architecture was trained.
 Once again, the pre-trained model will contain learned features relevant to our classification problem.

-Before we rerun the experiment from task one with **Embeddings Transformer (Image Vectorizer) without Fine-tuning,** let us end this task by mentioning other default settings enabled by default during the first experiment.
+Before we rerun the experiment from task one let us end this task by mentioning one more default setting enabled by default during the first experiment.

-When fine-tuning is enable, Driverless AI provides a list of possible image augmentations to apply while fine-tuning the ImageNet pre-trained models used for the Image Transformer.
-By default, **HorizontalFlip** is enabled, but please refer to the Driverless AI documentation right here for a full list of all other augmentations.

-Augmentations for Fine-tuning used for the Image Transformer.
-Only when fine-tuning is enable.

 Every time we define a classification learning problem with a feature-vector, we are creating a feature space.
 Consequently, Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
 The following are options that you can choose from: